-This time I didn’t ask, just set it up!
+This time I didn’t ask if the kids were interested in the activity.
+I just set it up!
 They still think the color mixing idea is a little odd, being their minimalist selves, but they enjoyed it!
-I was hoping to do a range of different colors, but they all wanted the same set; red, white, and blue.
+I was hoping to do a range of different colors, but they all wanted the same set: red, white, and blue.
 Next time, maybe!

 Emma used her hands to create some very modern-art-looking pieces, like the one above!

 Lily has consistently been extremely delicate in her explorations, while Johnny favors more of a full-body approach:

 I’m actually hoping to try this out with one of those GIANT ziploc bags – doesn’t that sound like fun?

 I also need to introduce Lily to one of Johnny’s original favorite activities: taking small toys and having them make footprints in the paint!